vvlnote/vvlnote.github.io/_posts/2020-02-23-axios_or_fetch.markdown

 * Fetch request function includes the url as parameter, Axios request function does not include the url as paramenter.
 * Fetch requset is OK when response object contains the ok property, Axiso request is ok when the response status is 200 and statusText is 'OK'.
 * Fetch is a two-step process when handling JSON data, first, to make the actual request; second, to call the .json() method on the response, Axios performs automatic transforms of JSON data.
 * Axios allows cancelling request and request timeout.
+Fetch does not.